 Updated: February 1, 2021

-Definition: Contact tracing is a process through which we can break chains of COVID-19 transmission and connect people to care.
+Definition: Contact tracing is a process through which we can break chains of COVID-19 transmission, connect people to care, and identify clusters or outbreaks.

-A comprehensive contact tracing program includes: conducting case investigation, identifying known exposed contacts, and providing support for both positive cases and exposed individuals to safely isolate or quarantine until no longer infectious.
+A comprehensive contact tracing program includes: conducting case investigation, identifying known exposed contacts, providing support for both positive cases and exposed individuals to safely isolate or quarantine until no longer infectious, and connecting unvaccinated individuals with vaccination resources.

-Each person who is newly diagnosed with COVID-19 as a “case” is interviewed to enumerate their close contacts, e.g. those who have been within six feet for 15+ minutes.
-Those people who are identified as contacts are notified and entered into a care management system, so that they can:
+Each person who is newly diagnosed with COVID-19 as a “case” is interviewed to enumerate their close contacts, e.g. those who have been within six feet for 15+ minutes over a 24-hour period.
+Those people who are identified as close contacts are notified and entered into a care management system, so that they can:

 - Stay in safe quarantine according to CDC guidelines, supported by resources to protect themselves and their families